BEc (Tasmania), PostGradDipHlthProm (Curtin), MHlthEc (Curtin), Hon Doc (Deakin), GAICD

 As Executive Director of Quit, Todd helped drive reforms to tobacco advertising and labelling law reforms, smokefree laws and bans on tobacco display, as well as the design, implementation and evaluation of award winning mass media campaigns.

 Todd has a bachelor’s degree in Economics, a Postgraduate diploma in Health Promotion, and a Master Degree in Health Economics.
-He was recently awarded an Honorary Doctorate by Deakin University for ‘outstanding contributions and commitment to public health and for willingness to be innovative and brave in advocating for public health’.
+In 2018, he was awarded an Honorary Doctorate by Deakin University for ‘outstanding contributions and commitment to public health and for willingness to be innovative and brave in advocating for public health’.

 You can follow Todd on Twitter @ToddHarperAus